 Kristina Slater - Junior Agent

 Kristina Slater has known she wanted to write since she was six years old and wrote her first fairy tale.
 A voracious reader, she likes to disappear into other worlds.
 She is the youngest of 10 siblings, having nine older brothers.
 Kristina has an Animal Science degree from Kansas State University and is currently residing in Omaha, Nebraska.
 A fangirl at heart, she is looking for her next world to get lost in.
-She is seeking: Fantasy (Adult/YA), Horror, Sci-fi (Adult/YA), Historical Fiction, and STEM Children’s Picture Books.
+She is seeking: Fantasy MG, YA, and Adult, Horror, STEM MG, and Paranormal Romance.

 Anna Hotard - Literary Intern

 Anna received a BA in English and Communication Studies with a minor in Anthropology from the University of Southern Mississippi and an MA in Humanities with a concentration in Literature from the University of Dallas.
 While studying abroad, Anna was the Editor of The Globetrotter, a literary magazine at The Hague University of Applied Sciences in Den Haag, Netherlands.
 For the past few years, Anna’s work experience has been in Student Affairs at several universities both in the United States and abroad.
 She spent one year working in Rome, Italy with opportunities to lead literary tours and site lectures through various cities in Italy and Greece.
 While there, her travels also brought her to more than 40 countries.
 As an avid reader and book collector, Anna enjoys volunteering her time at literary festivals across the United States.
 Anna is excited about starting her literary career with the help of Metamorphosis Literary Agency.

 Meredith Spears - Literary Intern